Azure/batch-shipyard/docs/64-batch-shipyard-byovnet.md

 If you are redirecting Internet-bound traffic from the subnet back to on-premises, then you may have to add
 [user-defined routes](https://docs.microsoft.com/azure/virtual-network/virtual-networks-udr-overview)
 to that subnet.
-Please follow the instructions at this [document](https://docs.microsoft.com/azure/batch/batch-virtual-network#user-defined-routes-for-forced-tunneling).
+Please follow the instructions found in this [document](https://docs.microsoft.com/azure/batch/batch-virtual-network#user-defined-routes-for-forced-tunneling).

 ## Network Security